View Document Text

 LWM does not have any related parties.
 As a result, we do not have a relationship with any related parties.

 LWM only receives compensation directly from clients.
-We do not receive compensation from any outside source.
-We do
+We do not receive compensation from any outside

-not have any conflicts of interest with any outside party.
+source.
+We do not have any conflicts of interest with any outside party.

-Item 11: Code of Ethics, Participation or Interest in
+Item 11: Code of Ethics, Participation or

-Client Transactions and Personal Trading
+Interest in Client Transactions and Personal

-As a fiduciary, our firm and its associates have a duty of utmost good faith to act solely in the best interests of each client.
+As a fiduciary, our firm and its associates have a duty of utmost good faith to act solely in the best interests of

-Our clients entrust us with their funds and personal information, which in turn places a high standard on our conduct and
+each client.
+Our clients entrust us with their funds and personal information, which in turn places a high standard

-integrity.
-Our fiduciary duty is a core aspect of our Code of Ethics and represents the expected basis of all of our dealings.
+on our conduct and integrity.
+Our fiduciary duty is a core aspect of our Code of Ethics and represents the expected

-The firm also adheres to the Code of Ethics and Professional Responsibility adopted by the CFP® Board of Standards
+basis of all of our dealings.
+The firm also adheres to the Code of Ethics and Professional Responsibility adopted

-Inc., and accepts the obligation not only to comply with the mandates and requirements of all applicable laws and
+by the CFP® Board of Standards Inc., and accepts the obligation not only to comply with the mandates and

-regulations but also to take responsibility to act in an ethical and professionally responsible manner in all professional
+requirements of all applicable laws and regulations but also to take responsibility to act in an ethical and

-services and activities.
+professionally responsible manner in all professional services and activities.

 Code of Ethics Description

-This code does not attempt to identify all possible conflicts of interest, and literal compliance with each of its specific
+This code does not attempt to identify all possible conflicts of interest, and literal compliance with each of its

-duty to advisory clients.
+a fiduciary duty to advisory clients.
 A summary of the Code of Ethics' Principles is outlined below.

 •